Global Initiative Grants

 In support of Butler University’s strategic plan initiatives for comprehensive campus internationalization, funding is allocated by the Provost’s Office, in conjunction with the support, enthusiasm, and expertise of the Center for Global Education, for the following faculty and curricular development programs.

-Area studies enhancement grants of $3,000 to $4,000 are intended to support faculty participation in a formal faculty development program to enhance their knowledge and expertise in a region of the world germane to their teaching or scholarship.
+Area studies enhancement grants up to $3,500 are intended to support faculty participation in a formal faculty development program to enhance their knowledge and expertise in a region of the world germane to their teaching or scholarship.
 Programs of at least two weeks duration, undertaken abroad, are strongly preferred.
-See, for example, the international faculty development seminars offered each year by CIEE.
+See, for example, the international faculty development seminars offered each year by providers listed on the application website.
 This is only illustrative of a very large number of other faculty development programs also would be appropriate for funding.
 Grant funds can be used for program fees or tuition, instructional materials, living expenses, and international travel.
 They may not be used for stipends.

-Click for the on-campus course internationalization grant application.
+Click for the Area Studies Enhancement grant application.

 General Policies for Submission

 - Because funding for the global initiative grants is limited, it is likely that between one and three awards will be made in each of the categories each year.